NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-3-visualising-workflows.md

 if you felt that this section was a struggle then you could move on to one of the other tutorials instead.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How to use `--dag` and `--rulegraph` for visualizing the job and rule
+    - How to use `--dag` and `--rulegraph` for visualizing the job and rule graphs, respectively.
->   graphs, respectively.
-> - How Snakemake reruns relevant parts of the workflow after
->   there have been changes.
+    - How Snakemake reruns relevant parts of the workflow after there have been changes.
-> - How Snakemake tracks changes to files and code in a workflow
+    - How Snakemake tracks changes to files and code in a workflow